 He was born and raised in Southern California and currently lives in Downey, CA.

-MARK KVETON has been involved with Pacific Crest Youth Arts Organization for over a decade, holding instructional and administrative roles.
-He serves as the Education Programs Director overseeing Pacific Crest’s educational camps, workshops and virtual learning programming.
-Prior to this, Mark oversaw the teaching and coordination of the Drum Major and student leadership teams and also founded the Pacific Crest Drum Major Camps.
+MARK KVETON has been involved as a staff member or performer with Pacific Crest Youth Arts Organization since 2008.
+He currently serves as the Education Programs Director, overseeing Pacific Crest’s educational camps, workshops and virtual learning programming.
+Prior to this, Mark managed the teaching and coordination of the Drum Major and student leadership teams for the Pacific Crest while also founding the Pacific Crest Drum Major and Leadership Camps, which he still runs today.
 His drum corps performance experience includes the Pacific Crest Drum and Bugle Corps from 2008-2011 (Drum Major) and the 2019 Pacific Crest Rose Parade Ensemble (Conductor).

-In addition to his work with PCYAO, Mark has participated on the teaching faculty for Drum Corps International’s Leadership Seminars since 2013, mentoring and training student leaders from across the country.
-Mark also previously served as the Ensemble Director for Pulse Percussion from 2015-2017.
-Other marching arts programs he has worked with include Rowland, Esperanza, Santa Monica, and Gladstone High Schools.
+In addition to his marching arts work with PCYAO, Mark participated on the teaching faculty for Drum Corps International’s Leadership Seminars from 2013 – 2021, mentoring and training drum corps student leaders from across the country.
+Mark also served as the Ensemble Director for Pulse Percussion from 2015-2017, helping the group to a gold medal and two bronze medals in WGI World Championship competition.
+Other programs he has worked with as a visual instructor/designer include Rowland, Esperanza, Santa Monica, Gladstone, and Walnut High Schools.

-JENIFER GULDNER received her B.A from CSUF in Business Administration with an emphasis in Human Resource Management, and is currently working on a dual M.A. at Webster University.
+JENIFER GULDNER received her Masters from USC, with a degree in Human Resource Management.
+She also holds a B.A from CSUF in Business Administration with an emphasis in Human Resource Management.
+She is a SHRM-Certified (Society of Human Resource Management) Professional.
 She has been part of the color guard activity since middle school, and performed with Esperanza Drum & Bugle Corps, Blue Devils Drum & Bugle Corps, Corona and Fantasia.

-In addition to her role at Pacific Crest, Jen is Human Resource Administrative Coordinator for Creative Costuming & Designs.
+In addition to her role at Pacific Crest, Jen is Human Resource Specialist for Insperity.
 She is married to Tim Tintari, an alumnus of Pacific Crest.
-They have a little boy, Nicholas, a daughter on the way, and two dogs, Noodles and Emma.
+They have a son Nicholas, a daughter Amelia, and fur baby Emma.